myxvisual/react-uwp/docs/src/routes/GetStarted/README.md

 ## Usage
 React-UWP components require a theme to be provided.
-The quickest way to get up and running is by using the `Theme` to inject the theme into your application context.then, you can use any of the components as demonstrated in documentation.
+The quickest way to get up and running is by using the `Theme` to inject the theme into your application context. then, you can use any of the components as demonstrated in documentation.

-> If you coding by Typescript, add `ReactUWP` namespace to `tsconfig.json`.
+> If you coding by TypeScript, suggest add `ReactUWP` namespace to `tsconfig.json`.

 ``` js
 {